michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 #### Disk Geometry

-- Platters
-  Disks are constructed from platters. each with two surfaces.
-- Tracks
-  Each surface consists of concentric rings called tracks.
 - Sectors
     A sector is the smallest unit of data storage on a hard disk Each track consists of sectors separated by gaps.
     Each sector contains an equal number of data bits(typically 512 bytes)

+- Tracks
+  Each surface consists of concentric rings called tracks.

+- Surface

+- Platters
+  Disks are constructed from platters. each with two surfaces.

 - Recording zones
     where the set of cylinders is partitioned into disjoint subsets known as recording zones.
     Each zone consists of a contiguous collection of cylinders.
     Each track in each cylinder in a zone has the same number of sectors, which is determined by the number of sectors that can be packed into the innermost track of the zone

 #### Computing Disk Capacity